 Life After High School

-After high school Joe will attend a transition program for 18 to 21-year-olds.
-He’ll learn life skills and strategies to help him find a job and live more independently.
+After graduating from high school Joe attended a transition program for 18 to 21-year-olds.
+He learned life skills and strategies to help him find a job and live more independently.

 Joe would like to have a career covering sports in the Twin Cities metro area.
 One of his biggest role models is Chicago White Sox announcer Jason Benetti who was born prematurely and also has cerebral palsy.
 Joe says Benetti represents one of his own life mottos: “Never give up on your dreams.”

 Right now, Joe’s Fire and Ice crown sits in a place of honor on a shelf in his bedroom.
 It’s a reminder of how he followed his own advice and “put himself out there.”
 His parents joke that Joe hasn’t let his royal title go to his head and he’s still the same loveable teenager.

 When asked for a parting comment “King Joe” replied with his characteristic humor and Super Fan personality; “Go Spartans!”